andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-09-05-coedethics-part-2.md

 Supervised learning is very time-consuming.
 But unsupervised learning can produce [poor results](https://www.npr.org/2016/03/27/472067221/internet-trolls-turn-a-computer-into-a-nazi).

 Mitsuku's does have attackers.
-They try to corrupt it but becasue of the supervised learning method the haven't succeeded.
+They try to corrupt it but because of the supervised learning method the haven't succeeded so far.

 A weak response from the chatbot encourages a bullying-victim interaction.
 So find a middle ground.
 He does this by issuing a warning system. you get 5 strikes and then you're banned (IP address) for 24 hours.